Bell Palsy Clinical Presentation

 Facial paralysis

 Many patients report numbness on the side of the paralysis.
-Some authors believe that this is secondary to involvement of the trigeminal nerve, whereas other authors argue that this symptom is probably due to lack of mobility of the facial muscles and not lack of sensation.
+Some authors believe that this is secondary to involvement of the trigeminal nerve, whereas other authors argue that this symptom is probably from lack of mobility of the facial muscles and not lack of sensation.

 Ocular manifestations